e266cfd65ad46a67fc54b0efd38e40dd/Purple-theme/readme.md

 infinitejump ~ You will have no delay between jumps

 Skytp ~ Kinda same thing as leap but a little differnt

-Statechanger ~ will change the state falldown ect

-Longjump ~ uses velcoity no longer cframe aka less flags

-Infinitefly ~ heat seeker bpyass toggle 40 speed

-Seped ~ rewrote some of it

  # Render